Hi, I'm Daniel Bodea,

 Introduction

-Everything starts with an introduction, whether it’s a video call or a friendly chat, followed by filling out the Creative Brief.
+Every project starts with a conversation, whether it’s a video call or a friendly chat, followed by a detailed Creative Brief.
+This helps me understand your goals, audience, and vision before any design work begins.

 In the first phase, we’ll schedule a friendly video call or simply chat, whichever is more comfortable for you, to discuss the details of your project.
 I’ll walk you through my process, provide a quote, and once everything is agreed upon, I’ll send over the Creative Brief for you to fill out.